immcantation/immcantation/CONTRIBUTING.md

-We welcome contributions to all components of the Immcantation framework through pull request to the relevant Bitbucket repository:
+We welcome contributions to all components of the Immcantation framework through pull request to the relevant Bitbucket/GitHub repository:

 + [Docker container, pipelines and portal documentation](https://bitbucket.org/kleinstein/immcantation)
 + [pRESTO](https://github.com/immcantation/presto)